 With the increasing demand in fisheries, tourism, defense and oil industry in the global market, the Boat building sector in Sri Lanka, as a high quality product manufacturer has a potential for further expansion.
-Considering the high marine diversity and the influx of fairly high spending tourists, the country also has a massive potential for nautical tourism.
-Also Yacht building, Chartering and Yacht Operation in the region and beyond has now become an attractive industry in Sri Lanka.

 16. STRENGTHS AND WEAKNESSES OF THE SECTOR